Whoa, Backup a Minute

 So, how do you go about backing up?

-There's two options for Apple users, which will work on your iPhone, iPod touch and iPad.
+There are two options for Apple users, which will work on your iPhone, iPod touch and iPad.

 One option is to use iCloud and the other is to use iTunes.
 Apple has an interesting article on the difference between the two, and how you manage each specifically.